lsst-dm/dmtn-330/index.md

     Prompt/Outputs/Expired        TAGGED
 ```

-PPS would manage the `Prompt/Outputs/Available` and `Prompt/Outputs/Expired`
+Prompt Publication Service would manage the `Prompt/Outputs/Available` and
-tagged collections as part of the publication process.
+`Prompt/Outputs/Expired` tagged collections as part of the publication process.

 Most tutorials and common use cases would point to `Prompt/Available` as the
 default top-level collection.